Breaking Bad: Development history

 Breaking Bad was filmed at various locations across Albuquerque.
 Clockwise from top left: the house used for the Whites' home; the fast food restaurant that was used for Los Pollos Hermanos; the Crossroads Motels used in-show for various drug deals; a rental home used for Jane's and Jesse's apartment; the car wash where Walter works part-time; and the Doghouse, a functioning drive-in restaurant.

 The network ordered nine episodes for the first season (including the pilot), but the 2007–08 Writers Guild of America strike limited the production to seven episodes, as well as delayed the start of production for the second season.
 Within the original nine-episode arc, Gilligan had planned to kill off Jesse or Hank, as a "ballsy" moment to end the season on.
 This death was eliminated with the limited episode count, which Gilligan found to be a net positive given the strength of acting that both Paul and Norris brought to these roles through the seasons.
 The strike also helped to slow down production long enough for Gilligan and his writing team to readjust the pacing of the show, which in the original arc had been moving too quickly.
 Gould stated that the writer's strike "saved the show", as had they produced the two additional episodes in the first season, they would have gone down a different creative path that he believes would have led to the show's cancellation by its third season.

 The initial versions of the script were set in Riverside, California, but at the suggestion of Sony, Albuquerque was chosen for the production's location due to the favorable financial conditions offered by the state of New Mexico.
 Once Gilligan recognized that this would mean "we'd always have to be avoiding the Sandia Mountains" in shots directed toward the east, the story setting was changed to the actual production location.
+Filming would primarily take place in Albuquerque Studios.
 It was shot primarily on 35 mm film, with digital cameras employed as needed for additional angles, point of view shots and time-lapse photography.
-Breaking Bad cost $3 million per episode to produce, higher than the average cost for a basic cable program.
+Early episodes cost about $3 million each to produce, higher than the average cost for a basic cable program.